periscuelo/docker-nginx-ssl/README.md

 ```
 `$ docker-compose up -d`

-### PHP Composer
+### Terminal Access
-You can use the `composer` too.
+You can access `nginx` too.
 For this, use the following command:

 `$ docker exec -it ID_OR_NAME_OF_YOUR_CONTAINER bash`